Kirtland's warbler: Decline

-In 1903 the taxidermist Norman Asa Wood was presented with a specimen by a student at the University of Michigan, and promptly travelled to the area it was killed, where he found the first nest ever discovered that July near the banks of the Au Sable River.
-He also found a second nest.
-Both nests had chicks and one held a single unhatched egg.
+In July 1903, the taxidermist Norman Asa Wood was presented with a specimen by a student at the University of Michigan, and promptly travelled to the area it was killed, where he found the first nest ever recorded for the species near the banks of the Au Sable River.
+He also found a second nest; both nests had chicks and one held a single unhatched egg.
 Wood killed all the birds he could (eight managed to escape his gun), and secured the nests and egg.
 He tried to rear some of the chicks, but these soon died.
-Including chicks, he returned to the city with fifteen birds, the greatest bounty ever collected in the USA.
+Including chicks, he returned to the city with fifteen specimens, the biggest collection of the species at the time in the USA.
 It was thus one of the last bird species of North America to have its nesting habits discovered.
-The following year Edward Arnold travelled to a nearby locality in June and found the third nest ever, this one with four eggs.
-He was able to capture both the male and the female, the female on the nest simply with his hands.
-Including these, 25 birds had been taken in Michigan by 1904, and another eight recorded, which made it clear that Michigan was in fact the epicentre of the breeding range of this warbler.
+The following year Edward Arnold travelled to a nearby locality in June and found the third nest ever, with four eggs.
+He was able to capture both the male and female on the nest simply with his hands.
+Including these, 25 birds had been taken in Michigan by 1904, and another eight recorded, which made it clear that Michigan was the main stronghold of the breeding range of this warbler.

-Considering the vernacular name of this bird was "jack pine bird" in Michigan, Wood was certainly was not the first to discover that this species is specifically resident in jack pines, but in 1904 he was the first to publish these findings in a scientific journal.
+Considering the vernacular name of this bird was "jack pine bird" in Michigan, Wood was certainly not the first to discover that this species is specifically resident in jack pines, but in 1904 he was the first to publish these findings in a scientific journal.
 Woods also noted that, even in its breeding haunts, the bird was quite rare, and was not present in all areas of jack pine.
 This same year the migration route was first detailed in a paper by Charles C. Adams.
 Adams used dates of records of this bird in different states to show it migrated according to a very tight schedule, but used quite a broad route north spanning from the Mississippi River to South Carolina.
 He thought this might indicate that there were more breeding grounds to the west and east than those in Michigan which Woods had publicised.
 The records Adams was using are from the 1880s and 1890s and birds were shot as far west as Missouri and Minnesota, areas where the species has not been seen since.